 Car Accident Lawyers and Police Reports

 Having a reputable car accident lawyer working with you after an accident can be a major help whether your case involves a trial or a settlement.
 They can collect all necessary data from police reports to medical records, and can advise you on future steps to take regarding legal representation.

 Since 1988, Peter N. Davis & Associates, LLC has provided quality legal services for auto accident victims in New Jersey since 1988. to provide them the representation they deserve.
 From medical to financial to insurance issues, we work to help get you through the legal issues needed for your case.
-For more information about our firm and how police reports can affect your auto accident case, call us at (877) 470-8948 or visit us online today.
+For more information about our firm and how police reports can affect your auto accident case, call us at (877) 470-8948.